prelert/engine-connectors/README.md

 ============
 Results can be viewed using the Engine Dashboard, which is installed along with the Engine API.

 Alternatively a Results Processor can be developed to querying the anomaly detection results.
-This could be as simple as creating a CSV output file, or as complex as adding to Elasticsearch.
+This could be as simple as creating a CSV output, or as complex as adding to Elasticsearch.

 The results are provided as JSON objects to allow maximum flexibility.